PeppeL-G/bagawork/docs/src/routes/(other)/documentation/button/+page.md

 ## Introduction
 The `Button` component is a view that displays some text to the user shown as a button, and which the user can click on.
-Clicking on the `Button` takes the user to "the next page in the app".
+Clicking on the `Button` takes the user to the next page in the app.

 ::: tip Example